 I ended up buying the Channel Master 3078 Roof/Attic Mount Antenna Mount Kit, and then I attached it to a small wood pole.
 The pole, in turn, was attached to a truss in the attic using screws.

-See the picture to the right to see what I mean.
+See the picture to the below to see what I mean.

 Step 4: Run the Coax Cable